Rokiis1/roadmap/date_and_time/date_and_time.md

 print(d == dt.date())
 ```

-Comparisons are commonly used for filtering data, checking conditions, and controlling program flow based on time.
+Comparisons are commonly used for filtering data, checking conditions controlling program flow based on time.

 In the next section, we look at how timezones affect date and time values.